Azure Service Bus: Scheduling Messages

 Real-Life Example

 Let’s say within your solution you have an Azure App Service hosting your API that posts messages on your Azure Service Bus.
 Listening to a Queue on the bus is an Azure Function with a Service Bus Trigger.
-When our Azure Function is triggered, it’s going to send out a text message immediately.
+When our Azure Function is triggered, it will send out a text message immediately.

 Service Bus Graphic 1